pmahnke/mahnke-cocktails/recipe_processed/fino_spritz.md

 stars: 0
 base_spirits: "Fino Sherry, Maraschino Liqueur"
 youtube: "BUb54paVf0s"
+description: "A refreshing and modern take on the classic spritz, featuring the crisp, dry character of Fino Sherry as its base."
 excerpt: |
   The Fino Spritz is a refreshing and modern take on the classic spritz cocktail, featuring Fino Sherry as its base spirit.
 ---